Sargates/better-comments.nvim/README.md

         { name = "*",
           fg = "#FFED29" },

-        { name = "//",        -- Flair for double-commenting
+        { name = "//",        -- Optional coloring for double-commenting
           fg = "#474747" },   -- change depending on your color scheme

         { name = "WARN",      -- also matches "WARNING"
           fg = "#FFA500" }
     },
     queries = {
-        -- Rust's treesitter parser doesn't use the `comment` node, so we -- need to the selector with something that will be found ["rust"] = "(line_comment) @all",
+        -- Rust's tree-sitter parser doesn't use the `comment` node, so we -- need to set the selector with something that will be found ["rust"] = "(line_comment) @all",
         ["default"] = "(comment) @all"
     }